 Dorothy Willetts founded Willetts Design & Associates to shape the places where aspirations come to life.
 With an artist’s eye for detail, Willetts is able to create spaces that elevate her client’s ideas and needs to perfection, being both classy and comfortable.
 With private home and commercial projects across the country including many high-profile clients, her vision extends beyond interior design to fashion and lifestyle, knowing that each decision can enrich day to day experiences.

 One of Dorothy’s most recent projects was a 40,000 sq. ft. island-inspired luxury compound in Coachella, CA. Known as the ultimate Palm Springs getaway, Zenyara is an incredibly spacious & luxurious property with a host of amenities.
-From the man-made beach to the state-of-the-art gym and 4-hole golf course, Zenyara is the ultimate playground for travellers and has welcomed many high-profile guests including Bella and Gigi Hadid who relaxed at the luxury spot during the Coachella music festival.
+From the man-made beach to the state-of-the-art gym and 4-hole golf course, Zenyara is the ultimate playground for travelers and has welcomed many high-profile guests including Bella and Gigi Hadid who relaxed at the luxury spot during the Coachella music festival.
 Combining sophisticated European design with the simplicity of desert living, The LuxPad explores how Dorothy Willetts injected this desert oasis with her world-class interior design style…

 Project Name: Zenyara